 We honour the spirit, life, and lessons this land and its ancestors teach us.
-We acknowledge the traditional territories of the Siksika, Piikani, Kainai, Tsuut'ina, Îyârhe Nakoda and the Homeland of the Métis.
-View our Truth and Reconciliation for Learner Success Toolkit in Foothills School Division
+We acknowledge the traditional land and territories of the Siksika, Piikani, Kainai, Tsuut'ina, and îyârhe Nakoda First Nation and the Métis Nation homeland of Foothills Métis District within the Battle River Territory government of Alberta.

+Truth and Reconciliation for Learner Success Toolkit in Foothills School Division